litchipi/blog/posts/infosec/copyit_until_you_make_it.md

 I won't make the metaphor with the babies learning process, however I'd like to resume the learning path using the "Copy it until you make it" process:

-- Use script-kiddie technics to root your first CTF box
+- Use script-kiddie techniques to root your first CTF box
 - Become very fluent at rooting CTF boxes using your favourite set of tools
-- Replace your tools one-by-one with custom Python / bash scripts to have custom ones and learn more about the underlying technics
+- Replace your tools one-by-one with custom Python / bash scripts to have custom ones and learn more about the underlying techniques
 - Finally, have a complete set of custom tools covering most of the operations you need to perform to root a CTF box, can be adapted to your specific needs, and you know the processes that make these operations work, because you made them.